What is Transhumance?

 9:00am Enjoy Breakfast Burritos & Coffee

-9:40am Learn About Sheep Herding - Stockmanship Training For All Ages
+9:45AM - 10:00 AM Learn About Sheep Herding - Stockmanship Training For All Ages, Sarah Keiser Wild Oat Hollow

 Sheep Herding Begins 10:30 am